IT Outsourcing in Eastern Europe: 2026 Market Overview

 Large tech talent pool

 Eastern Europe boasts 1.75 million software developers, with Poland, Romania, and Ukraine leading the pack.
-This pool broadens year by year as local higher educational institutions bring up about 80,000 STEM specialists annually.
-In fact, 133 of these universities are featured in the QS World University Rankings 2025, indicating that Eastern European programmers receive the best tech qualifications.
+This pool broadens year by year as local higher educational institutions produce approximately 80,000 STEM specialists annually.
+133 of these universities are featured in the QS World University Rankings 2025, indicating that Eastern European programmers receive the best tech qualifications.

 Unparalleled tech expertise

 The second key driver behind the growing demand to outsource IT to Eastern Europe is that it has some of the most well-versed tech experts in the world.
 Taking leading positions in renowned skill rankings, such as SkillVue, TopCoder, and HackerRank, they demonstrate exceptional excellence in JavaScript, Python, C++, TypeScript, PHP, and HTML.
-In fact, the Coursera Global Skills Report 2024 placed Polish software developers, along with specialists from Bulgaria and Ukraine, among the top 30 countries globally for technology skills.
+In fact, the Coursera Global Skills Report 2025 placed Polish software developers, along with specialists from Bulgaria, among the top 45 countries globally for technology skills.

 Slashed labor expenses

-Another reason for software development outsourcing to Eastern Europe is its cost-effectiveness.
-The table below shows that the annual salaries of programmers in popular Eastern European tech hubs are about 1.5 times lower than in the US.
-For instance, the average salary for a senior specialist in the US reaches $129,000, whereas for an Eastern European coder, you would pay $79,000.
-That’s about 40% of saved labor costs, can you imagine?
+Another benefit of software development outsourcing to Eastern Europe is its cost-effectiveness.
+The table below shows that the annual salaries of programmers in popular Eastern European tech hubs are approximately 1.5 times lower than those in the US.
+For instance, the average salary for a senior specialist in the US reaches $122,000, whereas for an Eastern European coder, the salary is $68,800.
+That’s about 44% of saved labor costs, can you imagine?
+My accounting team has prepared a cost overview of Eastern European specialists, allowing you to clearly see the potential benefits to your business.

 Senior Developer Gross Annual Income, USD